mikerae/logging-in-game/README.md

 ### Git Push: GitHub
 The project was incrementally pushed to GitHub, ensuring that all commits were stored on GitHub.
 ### Local Web Page viewing
-A local python HTTP server was deployed via the GitPod terminal and the project was viewed in a local browser tab during all stages of development.
+A local python HTTP server was deployed via the GitPod terminal and the project was viewed in a local browser tab during all stages of development.git push

 ## Deployment
 At the appropriate stage in development, the GitHub repository was deployed to GitHub Pages for public viewing via the GitHub server.
-The main repository was selected and an http link was generated and displaed in the reository Readme.md.
+The main repository was selected and an http link was generated and displaed in the repository Readme.md.